devninjaz/.github/profile/README.md

 # Structure:

-- moderator: a team leader of a sprint to manage the developments of the project.
+- moderator: a team leader of a sprint to manage the developments of the project (choosen everyweek).
-- tracker: time keeper that will be making sure that everyone is working on his/ her assigned tasks.
+- tracker: time keeper that will be making sure that everyone is working on his/ her assigned tasks (choosen everyweek).